davidtchiu/davidtchiu.github.io/teaching/cs475/hwk4.dsh/index.md

     }
     ```

-2. Write a function `char** split(char* str, char* delim)`, that has the same behavior as Java String's `split(..)`.
+2. Write a function `char** split(char *str, char *delim)`, that has the same behavior as Java String's `split(..)`.
 Your function should input a string `str`, and string delimiter, and return an array of substrings (tokens) split on the given delimiter.
-I would start by counting the number of instances of the delimiter can be found in the given string.
+I would start by counting the number of instances of the delimiter in `str`.
 The number of tokens, let's call it `NUMTOKENS`, is just 1 added to that number.
 Then, using `malloc()` I would allocate `NUMTOKENS+1` pointers to `char`s (see previous bullet point).
 Use `strtok()` to loop through all of the tokens, and assign each to a corresponding place in your new array (using `strcpy()`).
 Because the user of your function wouldn't know the size of the array that you're returning, make sure you set the final element of your array to `NULL`.
 (This is why I had you malloc `NUMTOKENS+1` elements).
 Here's how you might use your new method:

     ```c
     //split cmd on whitespace!
     char cmd[] = "git add .";
-    char** terms = split(cmd, " ");
+    char **terms = split(cmd, " ");

     // print out all the tokens
     int i = 0;